Alin-Daniel/real-estate/README.md

 Hi there!
 I created this modern looking Real Estate landing page using CSS grids.
 It has a neat design and it is responsive.
+I added a filter feature so you can filter houses by their price, number of rooms or bathrooms.
+You can click View properties button from the landing page and from there you can sort and see a short summary about each house.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).